-Long flights across the globe can be exciting, but let's face it: they're not always comfy.
-Sitting for hours in tight seats, jet lag, dry air, and constant noise can tire out even experienced travelers.
-The good news is that with the correct plans, you can make a long flight manageable and even pleasant.
+Long flights across the globe can be exciting, but let's face it: they're not always comfortable.
+Sitting for hours in tight seats, plus jet lag, dry air, and constant noise can tire out even experienced travelers.
+The good news is that with the right plans, you can make a long flight manageable and even pleasant.

 In this guide, we'll share tips and tricks to survive long flights.
 We'll cover choosing the right seat, packing must-haves, beating jet lag, and staying healthy in the air.
 These plans will help you arrive refreshed and ready to see the sights, whether you're flying economy, premium economy, or business class.